aces/Loris/modules/dataquery/test/TestPlan.md

 5. Make sure `Import from CSV` button feature an upload modal.
    1. Assert that: sending something different than CSV ends with an `Invalid CSV` alert.
    2. Test file import by creating and importing different files with the preset options (candidates vs. sessions, DCCID vs. PSCID, with or without headers).
-6. Ensureconditions are organized by making several queries with various operators (AND/OR) and depths (condition groups).
+6. Ensure conditions are organized by making several queries with various operators (AND/OR) and depths (condition groups).
 7. Click on `Run query` button.